dotnet/templating/README.md

   -n, --name          The name for the output being created.
 If no name is specified, the name of the output directory is used.
 ...
 ```
-After first installation there is no templates installed.
-See [Installing templates](#Installing-templates) on how to install the templates and [Available templates](#Available-templates).
+After first installation there are no templates installed.
+See [Installing templates](#Installing-templates) on how to install the templates and [Available templates](#Available-templates) for the list of available templates.
 This repository features the templates for Class Library/Console App and they are located in `<your repo location>\artifacts\packages\Debug\Shipping\Microsoft.DotNet.Common.ProjectTemplates.*.nupkg` after build run.

 ## Debugging